port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 - AWS CLI installed and configured to your desired AWS account.
 - A Port API `CLIENT_ID` and `CLIENT_SECRET`.
-- Connection credentials to the Kafka topic, provided to you by Port. they will look similar to this:
+- Connection credentials to the Kafka topic, provided to you by Port. they will look like to this:

 ```json showLineNumbers
 KAFKA_BROKERS=b-1-public.publicclusterprod.t9rw6w.c1.kafka.eu-west-1.amazonaws.com:9196,b-2-public.publicclusterprod.t9rw6w.c1.kafka.eu-west-1.amazonaws.com:9196,b-3-public.publicclusterprod.t9rw6w.c1.kafka.eu-west-1.amazonaws.com:9196